yuraist/postposterbot/README.md

 ### Frameworks, libraries and other technologies we use

- + In core of the Post Poster Bot is Python-microframework for web application - [Flask](https://github.com/pallets/flask).
+ + In the core of the Post Poster Bot is Python-microframework for web application - [Flask](https://github.com/pallets/flask).
 It makes possible to deploy online app very fast.
  + The [Beautiful Soup 4](https://pypi.python.org/pypi/beautifulsoup4) library helps to parse the data received from websites.
  + PostgreSQL + [Flask-SQLAlchemy](https://github.com/mitsuhiko/flask-sqlalchemy) is used for data storing and management.